Home โ†’ Printer Fixes

 Fix 3: Restart Everything in the Right Order

-Turn off your printer completely โ€” not just sleep, fully power off.
-Restart your router.
+Turn off your printer completely โ€” not just sleep, press the power button until it fully shuts down.
+Restart your router by unplugging it for 30 seconds.
 Restart your computer.
 Once everything is back on, turn your printer on last.
 Wait 60 seconds for it to fully connect to the network before trying to print.
+This order โ€” router first, then computer, then printer last โ€” ensures the printer finds a fully functional network when it starts up.

 Fix 4: Remove and Re-add the Printer (Windows)